You want smart political talk without the meltdowns?

 And there are, and it's tough to say, it's tough to speak about, but you can look it up.

-There are instructions in the Minneapolis police department manual that says a police officer is authorized.
+There are instructions in the Minneapolis Police Department manual that says a police officer is authorized.

-But Greg, the guy was the guy was handcuffed, Greg.
+But, Greg, the guy was handcuffed, Greg.

-I listen, I agree it was a bizarre situation.
+It was a bizarre situation.

-But here's the deal the threat to young people in America, 24 and under, particularly uh young people of color, is not from law enforcement.
+The threat to young people in America, 24 and under, particularly young people of color, is not from law enforcement.

 It's from crime.